julius-muller/vcfstash/README.md

-# VCFstash – Accelerate Variant Annotation by 70%+
+# VCFcache – Accelerate Variant Annotation by 70%+

 **Cache common variants once, annotate samples instantly.**

-VCFstash builds a local cache of pre-annotated variants and intelligently applies them to your samples, reducing annotation time by 70%+ for typical workflows.
+VCFcache builds a local cache of pre-annotated variants and intelligently applies them to your samples, reducing annotation time by 70%+ for typical workflows.
 Works with any annotation tool (VEP, ANNOVAR, SnpEff, custom scripts).

 ---

-## What is VCFstash?
+## What is VCFcache?

-VCFstash solves a simple problem: **you're annotating the same common variants over and over**.
+VCFcache solves a simple problem: **you're annotating the same common variants over and over**.
 Instead:

 1. **Build a cache** from representative variants (e.g., gnomAD)
 2. **Annotate the cache once** with your preferred tool (VEP, etc.)